Below are answers to many of the most frequently asked questions.

 The Business Office does not issue book vouchers; however, students with financial aid in excess of tuition, fees, and other charges may request a " Transfer of Funds" from their student account to their Camel Card.

 Campbell University has installed the Blackboard Debit Card system that has alleviated paper book vouchers.
 Excess financial aid on your student account can be transferred to your Camel Card, also known as your Student ID Card.
-To request a transfer, please click Authorization to Transfer Funds.
-Complete the form and return it to the Business Office as directed on the form.
-To determine the amount of funds to transfer, visit www.campbell.bncollege.com.
-You will receive an email from the Business Office when funds have been transferred, at which time, you may purchase your books online or in person.
+To request a transfer click on the tab "Forms" and complete the Authorization to Transfer Funds form.
+The form can be emailed to the Business Office at [email protected].
+You will receive an email from the Business Office once your funds have been transferred, at which time, you may purchase your books online or in person.

 The Camel Card is your student ID card which provides access to housing, meal plan and Campbell Buck redemption, as well as, serves as a University debit card.
 The Camel Card can be used as a University debit card when funds are deposited on the card creating a declining balance.
 Funds may be deposited via the following options:

-The Camel Card can be used at campus facilities, such as the CU Bookstore, Marshbanks and Shouse Cafeteria, The Oasis, The Groc, Chic-Fil-A, Papa Johns, Starbucks, Jole Mole, Subway in Buies Creek, Zaxby's in Lillington and Erwin, Creek Coffee, Mi Casita in Lillington, Lillington Sports Zone, CVS in Lillington, Myer's Discount Drug Store, Casa Carini, Char Grill in Benson, and designated vending machines, designated copiers, and food purchases at sporting events held in the John W. Pope Convocation Center and the Barker-Lane Stadium.
+The Camel Card (Creek Bucks) can be used at campus facilities, such as the CU Bookstore, Marshbanks and Shouse Cafeteria, The Oasis, The Groc, Chic-Fil-A, Moe's Southwest Grill, Papa Johns, Starbucks, Jole Mole, Pizza Inn in Dunn, Subway in Buies Creek, Zaxby's in Lillington and Erwin, Creek Coffee, Mi Casita in Lillington, Lillington Sports Zone, CVS in Lillington, Char Grill in Benson, All About Your Hair, Campus Grill, Coats Pharmacy, Campus Pizza, McDonalds in Lillington, Wendy's in Lillington and Erwin, designated vending machines, designated copiers, and food purchases at sporting events held in the John W. Pope Convocation Center and the Barker-Lane Stadium.